Develop and deliver

 A storyboard I created in Adobe XD for a Project UX course activity.
 The storyboard describes how a baker runs her own cake shop, an example I feel is relatable for non-designers learning about the UX process.

-Storyboarding: using generative AI to create images for storytelling
+Storyboarding: using generative AI (Midjourney) to create images for storytelling

 For an article series on multisensory design, I utilised generative AI (Midjourney) to create storyboard images.
 I learned that achieving characteristics like style, characters, and scenes matching our vision required a very detailed and structured prompt.
-Through experimentation, I found prompts needed to be specific so the AI could better interpret the output we wanted.
+Through experimentation, I found prompts needed to be specific so the AI could better interpret the output I wanted.
+Personally, it felt like I am the product owner and the AI being the designer, trying it's best to understand and create results that matches my instructions.